 Understanding how disruptive this condition may be to your daily routine, Mint & Needle offers Botox services to treat hyperhidrosis to reduce excessive sweating and ensure you feel confident inside and out.
 Book a consultation, so the team can customize your hyperhidrosis treatment to your unique needs.

 Have questions about any of these lesser known Botox treatments?
-Email us at email@example.com, or reach out to us on Facebook or Instagram.
-Or, if you’re ready to take your pain-free, sweat-free life back, book an appointment in our Middletown, DE office today.
+Email us at firstname.lastname@example.org, or reach out to us on Facebook or Instagram.
+Or, if you’re ready to take your pain-free, sweat-free life back, book an appointment in our Middletown, DE, or Lewes, DE offices today.